south-asian-canadian-digital-archive/muslims-in-bc-exhibit/README.md

 ## About the Project

-The **South Asian Canadian Muslims in British Columbia (SAMBC)** project is an online exhibit developed between 2024 and 2025 as part of the [South Asian Canadian Digital Archive (SACDA)](https://sacda.ca).
+The **South Asian Canadian Muslims in British Columbia (SACMBC)** project is an online exhibit developed between 2024 and 2025 as part of the [South Asian Canadian Digital Archive (SACDA)](https://sacda.ca).
 This foundational project aims to create a comprehensive understanding of South Asian Canadian Muslim communities in BC while serving as a starting point for broader engagement with diverse Muslim experiences across Canada.

 ### Project Goals